VenturaNotes/Knowledge/Projects/(T) Creating a Floating Note.md

 		- If I open a new tab in VaporNote (such as a markdown tab), this markdown tab should be in focus and not the tabs in the main obsidian window.
 		- When I close a Vapornote webview tab, it should not be closing any of the other adjacent tabs (whether a markdown file or another webview tab).
 It should only be closing the focused vapor note webview tab
 ## Complete
-- [x] Make the floating note transparent (so you can see through it).
-You have an optional slider and you can toggle this feature on or off ✅ 2026-06-08
-- [x] I'm not sure if I want multiple screens (but I'm unsure what to do with the excalidraw plugin creating a new document.
-It would be fine if it's the current document (but then I lose my place in the view as well.
-Maybe there is a way to jump back to that view?
-I honestly might need to make a multi-document tab system)) ✅ 2026-06-08
-	- Need to modify the script so that I can access different tabs within the floating note?
-- [x] Create a command within the plugin that minimizes to a small box and then expands back to the previous size it was at?
-Then we wouldn't need to load it every time, but we would also know that the floating note was still active. ✅ 2026-06-08
-- [x] Modify script so that the last note that was open in the script stays open. ✅ 2026-06-08
-- [x] Make "Command + O" behave a little differently or neater ✅ 2026-06-08
-	- At least make it appear in front of the floating note
-- [x] Not able to open up tabs easily which isn't good (especially when pressing the open file button) ✅ 2026-06-10
-- [x] When I maximize the floating note, i want to be able to press "Command + option + left" or "Command + option + right".
-Right now, it seems to focus the window, but these commands are just not in use. ✅ 2026-06-16
 ## V35 (Stable)
 - Added ability to open note from your personal quick switcher in same tab within VaporNote
 ```javascript